MaratNasrtdinov/django-store/README.md

 Located on the server at: http://84.38.180.112/

-The following technologies were used during creation: django rest framework, redis, celery, OAuth.
-PostgreSQL, stripe, smtp.yandex .
+The following technologies were used during creation: django rest framework, redis, celery, OAuth, PostgreSQL, stripe, smtp.yandex, nginx, gunicorn .